We’re checking out the five most popular songs on the Billboard Hot 100

 One of our hits failed to win an Oscar, but nonetheless enjoys a banner week.

-Ray McDonald's Top 5 Countdown for Week Ending March 8
+Top 5 Songs for Week Ending March 8

 Let’s begin at the beginning: in fifth place, where Beyonce and her husband Jay Z hold with “Drunk In Love.”